Suspended meal: Hong Kong

-Suspended meals in Hong Kong are not as popular as they are in foreign countries.
-However, they are gradually becoming a trend.
-It started in a restaurant called Siu Mei Restaurant in Sham Shui Po (北河燒蠟飯店).
+Suspended meals in Hong Kong started in a restaurant called Siu Mei Restaurant in Sham Shui Po (北河燒蠟飯店).
 Originally, the boss, Mr. Chan gave out free meals to the poor in Sham Shui Po, an impoverished district.
 The news of Mr.Chan’s act soon became publicized and non-governmental Organizations started to cooperate with Mr. Chan to implement the suspended meal scheme.
 Slowly, more and more food stores, including bakery, dessert, and meal shops in Sham Shui Po adopted the system, too.

 In 2012, a TV program called “Rich Mate Poor Mate Series” (窮富翁大作戰) featured Simon Wong, the owner of LHGroup) and expertise in catering services.
 He spoke about his organization starting at the grassroots, and how he has strived to strengthen the social responsibility of his chain restaurants by launching schemes of suspended meals.

 Taiwan

 In Taiwan, several methods have been implemented to make the public more familiar with the concept of suspended meals.
 For example, there is a Facebook page, “Suspended meal, Taiwan”, advocating the ideas of suspended meal.
 The owners of the restaurants can join this page and inform the people that their restaurants are supporting suspended meals.
 Also, there are photos and descriptions in the page; more details are exposed to the potential consumers of suspended meals like the location of the restaurants and what kind of meals the restaurants are serving.
 There are also figures indicating the number of meals left in the restaurant.